Kaliganj Upazila, Jhenaidah

 Kaliganj (কালীগঞ্জ) is an upazila of Jhenaidah District in the Division of the Khulna, Bangladesh.

 One of the most important commercial area is Kaliganj under Khulna Division.
-It crosses between Dhaka Khulna Highway.
+It crosses between Dhaka-Khulna Highway.
 It has the myth of Gazi Kalu Champabati, The historical mosques of Barobazar, the largest banyan tree in Asia and the flow of Chitra and Begobati.
-It is bounded by Jhenaidah Sadar on the north, Jessore district on the south, Kotchandpur Upazilla in the west and Magura district in the east.